Abstraction Health

 MorningWith food

-DHEA is typically recommended in the morning to mirror the body's natural cortisol and DHEA diurnal rhythm, which peaks in the early morning hours.
-Taking it with food may improve tolerability and reduce potential gastrointestinal discomfort.
+DHEA is typically recommended in the morning to mimic the body's natural diurnal cortisol and DHEA secretion pattern, which peaks in the early hours.
+Taking it with food may improve tolerability and absorption, consistent with general fat-soluble hormone precursor guidance.

 Dose ranges used in studies